Career Counselling in BC: How to Know if You Need it and How it Helps

 experiencing repeated dissatisfaction across roles

-Often, the issue is not a lack of options.
-It is difficulty evaluating those options clearly, especially when the cost of making the wrong decision feels high.
+Often, the issue is difficulty evaluating the options clearly, especially when the cost of making the wrong decision feels high.

 Patterns like these are explored further in Why You Feel Stuck in Your Career Even When Things Look Fine.